pantheon-systems/documentation/source/docs/articles/sites/load-testing-with-blazemeter.md

 ![The BlazeMeter load report](/source/docs/assets/images/blazemeter-load-report.png)

-Depending on the application you’re running, you can also access error and slow logs.
+Depending on the application you’re running, you can also access error and slow logs for PHP and mySQL.
 Drupal can log these to the database with [DBlog](https://api.drupal.org/api/drupal/modules!dblog!dblog.module/7) (though be sure to prune these regularly as they can bloat the database and slow your site down).
 Wordpress has plugins like [Debug Bar](https://wordpress.org/plugins/debug-bar/), [SQL Monitor](https://wordpress.org/plugins/sqlmon/), [P3](https://wordpress.org/plugins/p3-profiler/), and [Debug Queries](https://wordpress.org/plugins/debug-queries/).

 ##Resolve Errors and Performance Hits